machinelearningnuremberg/HPO-B/README.md

 ## Usage with surrogates (continuous search-spaces)

-With HPO-B, Tt is possible to perform the optimization in a continuous serch-space by using surrogates that approximate the real response function.
-The surrogates ware XGBoost models trained on the discrete data.
-If you want to perform the benchmarking on continunous search-spaces, follow these steps:
+With HPO-B, Tt is possible to perform the optimization in a continuous search space by using surrogates that approximate the real response function.
+The surrogates were XGBoost models trained on the discrete data.
+If you want to perform the benchmarking on continuous search-spaces, follow these steps:

 * Download this repo and the [meta-dataset](https://rewind.tf.uni-freiburg.de/index.php/s/xdrJQPCTNi2zbfL/download/hpob-data.zip).
 * Download the surrogate models from this [link](https://rewind.tf.uni-freiburg.de/index.php/s/rTwPgaxS2Z7NH39/download/saved-surrogates.zip).
 Every surrogate is an XGBoost model, whose name follows the pattern: "surrogate-[search_space_id]+[task_id].json".